tr0utmask/postinstall/README.md

 # Arch Linux post-installation script

-A simple post-installation script for Arch Linux.
-This script assumes you have a base installation of Arch Linux with no existing configurations.
-Any such configurations will be mercilessly overwritten.
+A simple script that will install my personal dotfiles on a base Arch Linux install.
+The script assumes that you don't have pre-existing configurations, as those will be mercilessly overwritten.
+Run the script as a regular user that you intend to use the system as.

 Run with ```./postinstall.sh```.